 Our Board of Directors has the following standing committees: Audit, Compensation, Nominating and Corporate Governance, Public Responsibility, and Executive.
 All members of the Audit, Compensation, and Nominating and Corporate Governance committees are independent under the Nasdaq Marketplace Rules and our Corporate Governance Guidelines.
 Our Board of Directors has adopted a written charter for each of the committees, with the exception of the Executive Committee.
-Copies of the charters of each of the Audit, Compensation, and Nominating and Corporate Governance committees, as well as our Corporate Governance Guidelines, are posted on our website: www.crackerbarrel.com.
+Copies of the charters of each of the Audit, Compensation, and Nominating and Corporate Governance Guidelines, as well as our Corporate Governance Guidelines, are posted on our website: www.crackerbarrel.com.
 Current information regarding all of our standing committees is set forth below:

-Name of Committee and Members

-AUDIT:

-Richard J. Dobkin, Chair Glenn A. Davenport Norman E. Johnson William W. McCarten

-Functions of the Committee

-- Acts as liaison between our Board of Directors and independent auditors - Reviews and approves the appointment, performance, independence and compensation of independent auditors - Has authority to hire, terminate and approve payments to the independent registered public accounting firm and other committee advisors - Responsible for developing procedures to receive information and address complaints regarding our accounting, internal accounting controls or auditing - Reviews internal accounting controls and systems, including internal audit plan - Reviews results of the internal audit plan, the annual audit and related financial reports - Reviews quarterly earnings press releases and related financial reports - Reviews our significant accounting policies and any changes to those policies
+Name of Committee and Members Functions of the Committee Number of Meetings in 2015 AUDIT: Richard J. Dobkin, Chair Glenn A. Davenport Norman E. Johnson William W. McCarten Acts as liaison between our Board of Directors and independent auditors Reviews and approves the appointment, performance, independence and compensation of independent auditors Has authority to hire, terminate and approve payments to the independent registered public accounting firm and other committee advisors Responsible for developing procedures to receive information and address complaints regarding our accounting, internal accounting controls or auditing matters 7 • Reviews internal accounting controls and systems, including internal audit plan

+Reviews results of the internal audit plan, the annual audit and related financial reports